anouarkacem/loopback.io/pages/en/lb4/Server.md

 ## Overview

 The [Server](https://apidocs.strongloop.com/@loopback%2fcore/#Server) interface defines the minimal required functions (start and stop) to implement for a LoopBack application.
-The server could have its own transport protocol, and has its own child Context inherited from Application context.
-You can overwrite the bindings inherited from the parent Application context, such as the port the server will listen on.
-This way, any Server-specific bindings will remain local to the Server instance, and will avoid polluting its parent module scope.
+Servers in LoopBack 4 are used to represent implementations for inbound transports and/or protocols such as REST over http, gRPC over http2, graphQL over https, etc. They typically listen for requests on a specific port, handle them, and return appropriate responses.
+A single application can have multiple server instances listening on different ports and working with different protocols.

 ## Usage

-LoopBack comes with an HTTP based server implementation handling requests over REST called `RestServer`.
-All you need to do is include the `RestComponent` as a component when you call the base Application class, and it will provide you with an instance of RestServer listening on port 3000.
+LoopBack 4 currently offers the [`@loopback/rest`](https://github.com/strongloop/loopback-next/tree/master/packages/rest) package out of the box which provides an HTTP based server implementation handling requests over REST called `RestServer`.
+In order to use it in your application, all you need to do is register the `RestComponent` to your application class, and it will provide you with an instance of RestServer listening on port 3000.
+The following shows how to make use of it:

 ```ts
 import {Application} from '@loopback/core';